• Skip to main content

 Surgery can be considered if the above modalities fail to work.

 The goal of surgery for ulnar impaction syndrome is to decrease the length of the ulna relative to the radius.
 This leads to a decrease in the amount of load that crosses the ulnocarpal joint.
+Ulnar-shortening osteotomy and the wafer procedure are the two main surgeries for this.

-In presence of distal radioulnar joint arthritis [DRUJA], the procedure should address both, DRUJA and the ulnar impaction syndrome.
+In the presence of distal radioulnar joint arthritis [DRUJA], the procedure should address both, DRUJA and the ulnar impaction syndrome.

-These procedures include endoprosthetic ulnar head arthroplasty, Bowers’ hemiresection arthroplasty, matched distal ulna resection arthroplasty, the Darrach procedure, and the Sauve-Kapandji procedure.
+Other procedures include endoprosthetic ulnar head arthroplasty, Bowers’ hemiresection arthroplasty, matched distal ulna resection arthroplasty, the Darrach procedure, and the Sauve-Kapandji procedure.

-Briefs of some common procedures is given below.
+Briefs of some procedures are given below.

 Ulnar Shortening Osteotomy